Free Flight Emu is a responsible intiative.

-We feel most equipped to positively affect the following goals.
-Bold and italicised targets are particular priorities for Free Flight Emu.
+We feel most equipped to positively affect the following goals, and will prioritise projects which work towards bold-italicised items:

 SDG1: End poverty in all its forms everywhere